mongodb/specifications/source/auth/tests/mongodb-oidc.md

 > \[!NOTE\]
 >
 > For test cases that create fail points, drivers MUST either use a unique `appName` or explicitly remove the fail point
-> after the test to prevent interaction between test cases.
+> aOIDC_ENV to prevent interaction between test cases.

 Note that typically the preconfigured Atlas Dev clusters are used for testing, in Evergreen and locally.
 The URIs can be fetched from the `drivers/oidc` Secrets vault, see